Firecrawl Web Scraping: Ultimate Beginner’s Guide for Developers

 echo "FIRECRAWL_API_KEY='fc-YOUR-KEY-HERE'" >> .env

-This approach keeps sensitive information out of your main codebase, enhancing security and simplifying configuration management.
+This keeps sensitive credentials out of your codebase, improving security.

 Step 3: Install the Firecrawl SDK